 The Company sponsors a 401(k) defined contribution plan for its employees.
 Employee contributions are voluntary.
 The Company matches employee contributions in an amount equal to 100% of the first 3% of eligible compensation and 50% of the next 2% of eligible compensation, and such employer contributions are immediately vested.
-During the years ended December 31, 2021 and 2020, the Company provided matching contributions of \$0.3 million and \$0.2 million, respectively.
+During each of the years ended December 31, 2022 and 2021, the Company provided matching contributions of \$0.3 million.